 With certain cases of severe malocclusions, traditional orthodontic treatment alone isn’t enough to enhance your smile.
 Luckily, the team at RISUS Orthodontics specializes in surgical orthodontics to supplement other options and straighten your teeth.
-With locations in Glenview, Northbrook, and Skokie, Illinois, you can always come in and find out if your smile would benefit from surgical orthodontics.
+With locations in Glenview, and Northbrook, Illinois, you can always come in and find out if your smile would benefit from surgical orthodontics.
 To set up a visit, call the office, or book an appointment online.

 Surgical orthodontics refers to a surgical procedure the team at RISUS Orthodontics uses to make braces available to patients dealing with severe bite issues, jaw bone abnormalities, and malocclusion.